 Paws Along the Trail with Dropped Dogs

-Mushers may begin the Iditarod race with a maximum of 16 dogs.
+Mushers began the Iditarod race with a maximum of 16 dogs before 2019, now they start with 14.
 They must end with no less than 5.
 Students often are concerned about what happens to the dogs that don’t finish the race.

 If a musher feels a dog doesn’t want to run anymore or has another issue like an injury or something as simple as a female in heat, he/she may leave the dog in a checkpoint with the dropped dog team.
 These are volunteers and veterinarians who care for the dogs, like babysitters, until the dogs can be transported back to Anchorage.
 I observed the tender care given to these dogs in the checkpoints.
 The vets personally checked on the dogs often and gave them plenty of attention and treatment if needed.

 In Anvik, when a plane came, some dropped dogs and I flew together to Unalakleet!
 I wondered how it would be to ride in the back of a plane with hyperactive dogs.
 The soothing sound of the plane engine had a calming effect on the canine athletes.
 They just cuddled together and fell asleep!
 Once the dogs reach a major airport such as McGrath or Unalakleet, the dropped dog volunteers get them on a larger plane to Anchorage.